Companies that use Zendesk Help Center

 All customer knowledge base Zendesk Help Center

-Zendesk Help Center We detected 7,896 customers using Zendesk Help Center and 38 companies that churned or ended their trial.
+Zendesk Help Center We detected 7,949 companies using Zendesk Help Center, 62 companies that churned, and 30 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (18%) and the most common company size is 11-50 employees (39%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We track companies with a Zendesk help center.
+We also track companies that use Zendesk

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login